grafana/google-sheets-datasource/docs/sources/setup/provisioning.md

 You can provision the data source using any of the following authentication mechanisms:

-- API Key
+- Using an API Key
-- Google JWT File
+- Using a service account JWT
-- GCE Default Service Account
+- Using the default GCE service account

 ## Using an API key